-Donald Trump Hilariously Trolled After Leaked Report Reveals White House Infested With Rats, Bugs
+Donald Trump Trolled After Leaked Report Reveals White House Infested With Rats, Bugs

 — Irisedmondson (@Irisedmondson3) December 1, 2017

-Meanwhile, even stronger opinions were expressed in the comment section of The Hill’s Facebook page.
+Meanwhile, even stronger opinions were expressed in the comment section of the Hill’s Facebook page.

 One commenter said, “Don’t forget the giant orange Russian rat in the Oval Office!”

 Another user wrote, “The White House is infested with something far worse than cockroaches and mice, something that has thus infected the entire world.”